tuethu/IBM-Data-Science-Course/Course 11_Generative AI_Elevate Your Data Science Career/Module 1_Data Science and Generative AI /Readme.md

 - Autoregressive models are good at text generation, speech synthesis, time series forecasting, and machine translation, and flow-based models are suitable for image and data generation and density estimation.

 ## 3. Autoregressive model
-- Which type of generative AI models are known as sequential data champions?<br/>
+- Which type of generative AI models are known as SEQUENTIAL data champions?<br/>
 Autoregressive models<br/>
 They excel in generating data one element at a time.
 ![Autoregressive model](https://github.com/tuethu/IBM-Data-Science-Course/blob/main/Course%2011_Generative%20AI_Elevate%20Your%20Data%20Science%20Career/Media/Autoregressive%20model.png)

 ## 4. Flow-based model
-- What makes flow-based models efficient in sampling?<br/>
+- What makes flow-based models efficient in SAMPLING?<br/>
 They can perform direct modeling of the probability distribution of data.<br/>
 Flow-based models are efficient in sampling because they can directly model the probability distribution of data.
 ![Flow-based model](https://github.com/tuethu/IBM-Data-Science-Course/blob/main/Course%2011_Generative%20AI_Elevate%20Your%20Data%20Science%20Career/Media/Flow-based%20model.png)